 Created for Managers and Supervisors.
 Its purpose is to provide you with practical knowledge, skills, and competencies to effectively lead your team to their full potential.
 Upon completion, participants will receive a digital badge that serves as proof of the individual's competencies.

 In addition, the NMDWS training department is available to provide in person training upon request for a variety of different trainings.
 Training does need to be requested ahead of time to ensure proper time to prepare.
-The NMDWS Training Department is prepared to deliver soft-skills training upon request
+The NMDWS Training Department is prepared to deliver soft-skills training upon request.

-Central New Mexico Community College (CNM) is responding to recent employer surveys that highlight the need for graduates to possess both technical skills and durable skills, such as communication, critical thinking, and teamwork.
+In addition, Central New Mexico Community College (CNM) is responding to recent employer surveys that highlight the need for graduates to possess both technical skills and durable skills, such as communication, critical thinking, and teamwork.
 To address this, CNM is exploring microcredentialing and badging opportunities to formally recognize these skills in both academic and workforce training programs.
 There is significant potential for incorporating and highlighting durable skills provided through liberal arts curriculum and general education requirements, ensuring that students gain valuable, well-rounded competencies alongside their technical training.
 This will also include exploring current programs and offerings such as CNM Ingenuity's "Professional Skills Academy" and incorporating into the larger CNM cross-enterprise strategy.

 Through the WCCNM's H-1B Pathways to Infrastructure Jobs grant, employers needed soft and hard skills will be identified as part of the programs development of Sector Strategy and Career Pathways Development process.
+Appropriate trainings to facilitate participant success will be recommended to the participants.